Residents: Conserving Energy

 Investing in your home will help you save more energy and money, long term.
 From an in-home energy audit to equipment rebates and appliance recycling, there are plenty of opportunities through your utility to put some cash back in your pocket.

-Free virtual Home Energy Squad® visits
+Free virtual Home Energy Squad® visits or 50% off enhanced visits

 Home Energy Squad is now offering virtual home energy visits to help you find your biggest energy savings.
 The cost-free visit is conducted via the Internet to help you discover low cost energy-saving opportunities.
 We’ll also help identify possible future projects to save you even more, so you’ll be ready for action when the time comes.